AltropInc/alt/doc/script/Scopes.md

-        t1:= "Hello, World!"   // A name 't1' is introduced in the inner block, and owns value "Hello, World!" t2:= "Hello, World2!"  // A name 't2' is introduced in the inner block, and owns value "Hello, World2!" s1 = t1;               // The name 't1' transfers its value to 's1' declared in outer scope s2 = t2.clone();       // The name 's2' get a value copy from t2.
-This can be written as s2 = *t2;
+        t1:= "Hello, World!"   // A name 't1' is introduced in the inner block, and owns value "Hello, World!" t2:= "Hello, World2!"  // A name 't2' is introduced in the inner block, and owns value "Hello, World2!" s1 = t1;               // The name 't1' transfers its value to 's1' declared in outer scope s2 = t2.substring(7);  // The name 's2' get a copy of substring from t2, "World2!"
     }                          // The inner block ends, and t2 and its value dropped.
                                // The name t1 is also dropped but it does not own the value because its ownership was transferred to s1.
 }                              // The outer scope exits, name s1 and s2 and their values are dropped.
 ```
+For ownership transfer among names in different scopes, see [Ownership](Ownership.md).

-## IO Scope
+## Input/Output Scope

-The IO scope is an object instantiation input and output parameter scope.
-When we create an object or do a function call,
-we provide a number of input parmaters and expect an output.
-Names of input paramters in the IO block never owns the value
-unless the provided actual parameter is a literal value or it holds value of pass-by-value type (primitive values).
+The input/output scope (abbreviation: IO scope) is an input and output parameter scope for [routine](Routine.md) instantiation.
+When we create an object through a [constructor call](Constructor.md) or do a [function call](Functor.md), we provide a number of input parmaters and expect an output.
+Names of input paramters in the IO block never owns the value unless the provided actual parameter is a literal value or it holds value of pass-by-value type (primitive values).
 The output paramter is a hidden name.
-It can either owns its own value or refer to a value passed from one of input paramters
-or a value owned by names in object or class scope.
-If the value is owned by the output and is not transfered on exit of the
-IO scope, the output value will be dropped.
-The output cannot refer to a value owned by any name introduced in the function
-body block scope.
+It can either owns its own value or refer to a value passed from one of input paramters or a value owned by names in object or class scope.
+If the value is owned by the output and is not transfered on exit of the IO scope, the output value will be dropped.
+The output cannot refer to a value owned by any name introduced in the function body block scope.

 For instance